As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Payoneer is another financial app that’s similar to PayPal because it allows for international direct deposits and wire transfers.
 With this app, you can get paid by your clients quickly and fairly hassle-free.
 Many businesses (and freelancers) actually prefer Payoneer to PayPal because they charge you less in fees.
 For instance, when you accept credit card payments from your clients through this app, you will only be charged 3% of the total transaction fee, while you’d be charged 5% for the same transaction with PayPal.
 Sign up here and earn an extra $25 after you’ve received $1,000 in payments through the app.
 These guys are definitely one of the best financial apps on the market.

-Google Pay makes it easy to send and receive payments all over the world in just a matter of minutes – some ways, that is.
+Google Pay makes it easy to send and receive payments all over the world in just a matter of minutes – in some ways, that is.
 Depending on which methods you link to your account (debit/credit card, bank account, etc) it may take a bit longer to go through than some other platforms.
-The good thing about Google Pay is that unlike most online payment programs, they don’t charge ANY fees, not for the person sending or receiving.
+The good thing about Google Pay is that, unlike most online payment programs, they don’t charge ANY fees, not for the person sending or receiving.